-Please click here for the 2017 Red Willow Badminton Club fall junior instruction program.
+Please click here for the 2018 Red Willow Badminton Club February junior instruction program.

-Please click here for the 2018 Red Willow Badminton Club winter junior instruction program.
+Please click here for the 2018 Red Willow Badminton Club March junior instruction program.

 Nothing is more important than the way you hold the racket.
 VOS – it means that you must form a V with your thumb and index finger and make certain the V points to your Opposite Shoulder when the racket is in the ready position (pointing at the net.)
 Beginners find the VOS grip very uncomfortable and believe they can hit better shots if they hold the racket like it was a hammer.
 However, it is virtually impossible to improve at the game until you learn to play with the VOS grip!
 Use it on all shots.